-INITIA INITIATIVES WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.1a Build and maintain multi-agency partnerships to foster collaboration on local issues impacting safer 4.1.1 Support and actively participate in the Local Safety Committee to enable collaboration on initiatives, advocacy and activities to prevent crime and improve perception of safety.
-Safer Communities Partner and community builder Ongoing communities 4.1.2 Support and actively participate in the Municipal Emergency Management Committee to collaborate on arrangements for how the community can plan for, respond to and recover from emergencies.
+INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.1a multi-agency partnerships to foster collaboration on local issues impacting safer communities 4.1.1 Support and actively participate in the Local Safety Committee to enable collaboration on initiatives, advocacy and activities to prevent crime and improve perception of safety.
+Safer Communities Partner and community builder Ongoing 4.1.2 Support and actively participate in the Municipal Emergency Management Committee to collaborate on arrangements for how the community can plan for, respond to and recover from emergencies.
 Safer Communities Partner and deliver Ongoing

-INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.1.3 Explore and participate in multi-stakeholder youth crime prevention partnerships to support young people.
-Community Strengthening Partner and community builder Short-term 4.1b Share knowledge and evidence-based research to drive service system improvements and coordinated harm and crime prevention initiatives 4.1.4 Build and share quantitative and qualitative data to enable: identification of the community's safety concerns; intersectional analysis of demographic data to understand the diversity of experiences and perceptions of safety; and evidence-informed planning, advocacy and grant applications.
-Safer Communities and City Futures Planner Medium-term 4.1.5 Partner with the Local Safety Committee to monitor community safety issues and analyse crime and wellbeing data to build knowledge and understanding of community safety hot spots and their impacts, and share information to help inform a public health approaches and the identification of appropriate responses.
-Safer Communities and City Futures Partner and place manager Medium-term 4.1.6 Partner with the Municipal Emergency Management Planning Committee to monitor and analyse data to support inclusive emergency management and recovery.
+INITIATIVES S WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.1.3 Explore and participate in multi-stakeholder youth crime prevention partnerships to support young people.
+Community Strengthening Partner and community builder Short-term evi res ser imp coc crir are knowledge and idence-based search to drive rvice system provements and ordinated harm and me prevention tiatives 4.1.5 Build and share quantitative and qualitative data to enable: identification of the community's safety concerns; intersectional analysis of demographic data to understand the diversity of experiences and perceptions of safety; and evidence-informed planning, advocacy and grant applications.
+Safer Communities and City Futures Planner Medium-term 4.1.6 Partner with the Local Safety Committee to monitor and analyse crime and wellbeing statistics to build knowledge and understanding of local community safety issues and hot spots.
+Safer Communities and City Futures Partner and place manager Medium-term 4.1.7 Partner with the Municipal Emergency Management Planning Committee to monitor and analyse data to support inclusive emergency management and recovery.
 Safer Communities Partner and planner Ongoing

-INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.1.7 Share community safety data on Council's website, publications and Transparency Hub to inform the community of what is being delivered to help improve safety and perceptions of safety.
-Safer Communities and Customer Experience & Transformation Deliver and community builder Medium-term 4.1c Lead a whole-of- council approach to safer communities to enable innovative and collaborative initiatives that balance outcomes of amenity, inclusion, safety and city vibrancy 4.1.8 Lead collaborative partnerships across Council to promote a whole-of-council approach to safer communities to oversee the implementation of this strategy and ensure alignment across plans and service initiatives.
-Safer Communities Planner and deliver Short-term 4.1.9 Work collaboratively to explore effective communications methods to improve community confidence and perceptions of safety.
+INITIA TIVES WHAT \ WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 4.1.8 Share community safety data on Council's website, publications and Transparency Hub to inform the community of what is being delivered to help improve safety and perceptions of safety.
+Safer Communities and Customer Experience & Transformation Deliver and community builder Medium-term 4.1c Lead a whole-of- council approach to safer communities to enable innovative and collaborative initiatives that balance outcomes of amenity, inclusion, safety and city vibrancy 4.1.9 Lead collaborative partnerships across Council to promote a whole-of-council approach to safer communities to oversee the implementation of this strategy and ensure alignment across plans and service initiatives.
+Safer Communities Planner and deliver Short-term 4.1.10 Work collaboratively to explore effective communications methods to improve community confidence and perceptions of safety.
 Safer Communities and Community Relations Community builder Medium-term